 What is Cricut Print then Cut?

-This handy feature in Cricut Design Space is an easy way to print out a graphic design, then cut out the design using your Cricut.
+This handy feature is a game-changer in Cricut Design Space is an easy way to print out a graphic design, then cut out the design using your Cricut.

 Using Print then Cut is great for a variety of fun craft projects, including:

-- Creating your own greeting cards for friends and family
+- Creating your own greeting cards and gift tags for friends and family

 - Cutting out pictures with graphic designs for your scrapbook